In English

 Cinema São Luiz

-Very close to Mamam is the iconic São Luiz Cinema.
-Opened in 1952, it was listed as a historical monument by the State government in 2008.
-One of the few remaining street cinemas in the country, São Luiz annually hosts the Recife Janela International Film Festival.
-It is very beautiful inside; If you can, watch a movie there and admire the stained glass windows.
+Just a short distance from MAMAM is the historic São Luiz Cinema.
+Opened in 1952, it was designated a historical monument by the State government in 2008.
+As one of the few remaining street cinemas in the country, São Luiz is also home to the annual Recife Janela International Film Festival.
+The interior is stunning—try to catch a movie here to appreciate the beautiful stained glass windows.

 Address: Rua Aurora, 175